moq-wg/moq-transport/draft-lcurley-warp.md

        receive everything being published and all future media objects under a given representation.

-    -  Request media to be delivered everything in group currenly being published and all future media objects starting from  "a specific group in a WarpStream" thus allowing subscribers to control a time scale closer the beginning of a given group, say beginning of a GOP sequence.
+    -  Request media to be delivered everything in group currently being published and all future media objects starting from  "a specific group in a WarpStream" thus allowing subscribers to control a time scale closer the beginning of a given group, say beginning of a GOP sequence.